m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 ftok(pathname, proj_id)
 ```

 This function generates a token based on its arguments.
 If you pass it the same arguments you will always get the same key.
-It’s basically a hashing function.
+It's basically a hashing function.
 This is how different processes can agree upon how they will obtain a unique key for the memory segment they wish to share.

 To attach the shared memory segment into the address space of the process, we can use